num1r0/num1r0.github.io/_posts/2020-06-21-install-docker-centos-8.md

 While I was organizing another 1337.MD CTF (the 5th one whoop-whoop!), I decided to upgrade whole infrastructure where CTFd platform was running.
 Before, it was running on CentOS 7 server with docker-ce and docker-compose installed on it.
 So the platform was running inside a container, which gave me a easier way to upgrade it.
 Since majority of articles on the web are still referring to CentOS 7 (even the official Docker documentation), I decided to write this post and help other folks possibly.

-**NOTE** `For production >= CentOS 8 environments you probably should use podman instead!
+**!!!NOTE!!!** `For production (>= CentOS 8) environments you probably should use podman instead!
 You will have to convert docker-compose files into kubernetes objects, by using kompose tool`

 ## Create new user